 But, it is so possible.
 Hang in there!
 In time you will find your rhythm.

 Your lactation visits may be covered at 100%!
-I am happy to announce that I have recently joined The Lactation Network.
+I am happy to announce that I have joined The Lactation Network.
 Their mission is to help families reach their feeding goals by ensuring they receive the expert, insurance-covered lactation care they deserve.
 They provide access by working with insurance providers to deliver in-home, in-office, or telehealth consultations, as well as breast pumps to rent or buy.

-If you are a Cigna member, you can check coverage through Wildflower for lactation visits with me here: https://portal.wildflowerhealth.net/affiliate-care/05096e1
+If you are a Cigna member, you can check coverage through Wildflower for lactation visits with me here:

-I offer compassionate, in-home breastfeeding support.
+I offer compassionate, in-home and virtual breastfeeding support.
 Whether you are looking to review the basics of getting a good latch to increase comfort, reading your baby’s cues, or help with more serious challenges along the way, I can help to create a plan that meets your personal desires and goals.

 The truth of the matter is that there are many moving and intermingled pieces to your breastfeeding experience.
 More than just phyically mastering a new skill, it is a bidirectional relationship that involves two "new" human beings.
 It is easy to relate that term to the newborn, but it is so important to appreciate that you are "new" in this role as mother, parent, and nurturer.
 This relationship, like any, continues to evolve and change as your baby and you do.